jsdw/jsdw.github.io/content/posts/rust-asyncawait-preview/index.md

 );
 ```

-The main use case for this is making use of combinators like `select` and `join` from the land of old Futures, rather than having to reimplement them to work alongside new Futures.
+The main use case for this that I can see is making use of combinators like `select` and `join` from the land of old Futures, rather than having to reimplement them to work alongside new Futures.

 ## Converting old style Futures into new style Futures

 The easiest way to convert an old style Future into a new one is simply by using the `await!` macro that Tokio gives us (rather than `std::await`), since it will convert old style Futures for us.
-We've already seen this above using the `tokio::timer::Delay` future in a new style `async` block.
+We've already seen this above when using the `tokio::timer::Delay` future in a new style `async` block.

 If we want, we can use the same approach to write ourselves a function to manually convert them for us: